Siphamandla-01/Siphamandla-01/README.md

 ## Let's Connect

 - 💬 **Ask me about:** Turning operational data from any industry into a revenue engine.
-Building deal origination intelligence that works across trade finance, insurance, investment banking, sales, and customer service—plus logistics, energy, agriculture, healthcare, manufacturing, retail, construction, maritime, and tech.
+Building deal origination intelligence that works across trade finance, insurance, investment banking, sales, and customer service plus logistics, energy, agriculture, healthcare, manufacturing, retail, construction, maritime, and tech.
 - 🔍 **I'm looking for:** Problems where finance is the bottleneck—and data science is the unlock.
 - ⚡ **Fun fact:** The most profitable model I ever built wasn't in banking.
-It was in logistics—predicting which freight brokers would need factoring before their cash flow crunched.
+It was in logistics predicting which freight brokers would need factoring before their cash flow crunched.
 That model paid for itself in 11 days.
 The second most profitable?
 A next-best-action model for retail banking that increased cross-sell conversion by 4x.